+(b) Part-time employees shall receive a pro-rated number of vacation days based on the number of days per week that they regularly work with the same vacation pay as set out above.

+Part-time employees who regularly work twenty-four (24) hours or less shall be entitled to vacation pay as follows:
-- (b) Part-time employees shall receive a pro-rated number of vacation days based on the number of days per week that they regularly work with the same vacation pay as set out above. - (c) The rate of vacation pay is the percentage of the gross annual earnings that the employee is entitled to be paid when vacation is taken.
-In the case of employees who are on pregnancy leave, primary caregiver/adoption leave or parental leave, vacation pay for the period of leave shall be calculated as though the employee was in receipt of their normal base wages during that period.

-- 23.03 The University retains the right to schedule vacations in accordance with its operational requirements.
+- Less than 2 years, 4% of annual earnings; - 2 years to 6 full years, 6% of annual earnings; - 7 years or more, 8% of annual earnings. - (c) The rate of vacation pay is the percentage of the gross annual earnings that the employee is entitled to be paid when vacation is taken.
+In the case of employees who are on pregnancy leave, primary caregiver/adoption leave or parental leave, vacation pay for the period of leave shall be calculated as though the employee was in receipt of their normal base wages during that period. - 23.03 The University retains the right to schedule vacations in accordance with its operational requirements.
 The University reserves the right to limit the amount of vacation that may be taken by an employee during the prime vacation period of May 1 to September 15. - (a) Employee requests for specific vacation periods are to be submitted to the University by the last day of February of each year.
 Vacation requests will be responded to in writing by the University no later than fifteen (15) working days from March 1.
-Where two or more employees request the same vacation period and the University cannot grant the requests for the same time, then the awarding of the vacation request will be based on seniority.
-When the vacation days granted to an employee who displaces an employee in another department conflict with vacation time granted to an employee who normally works in that department, the vacation of the employee who normally works in the department has preference. - (b) Vacation requests submitted during the first three (3) weeks of March will be considered on a first come, first serve basis rather than seniority, and responded to in writing by the first working day in April. - (c) Any vacation request not covered in (a) or (b) above will be responded to on a first-come, first-serve basis, in writing, within five (5) working days of the request being submitted.
+Where two or more employees request the same vacation period and the University cannot grant the requests for the same time, then the awarding of the vacation request will be based on seniority. - (b) Vacation requests submitted during the first three (3) weeks of March will be considered on a first come, first serve basis rather than seniority, and responded to in writing by the first working day in April.

+(c) Any vacation request not covered in (a) or (b) above will be responded to on a first-come, first-serve basis, in writing, within five (5) working days of the request being submitted.